curiouslaw/2019_insight_entrepreneur_taipei/readme.md

 # Taipei food industry insight

+see the final reveal.js presentation on [this link](https://curiouslaw.github.io/taipei_food_industry_insight/presentation.slides.html)

 ## What is this?
 A simplification of full data cycle, from raw data being gathered (web scrapping), processed (data pipeline), analyzed (statistic modeled), until presented (with data interactivity).
 The objective of this project is **to show how data being translated from one to another state and the stakeholders of the process.** Most part of the project are written in Python.
 <br>